ketan9808/Emotion_Detection/README.md

 ## Getting Started

 The notebook was created using Google colab and provide link to Google colab so you can go and experiment with code there.
-Just upload your kaggle api key and you are ready to expriment with code.
+Just upload your kaggle api key and you are ready to go.

 ## Data

 The data is taken from a kaggle challenge called [Facial Expression Recognition Challenge](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/overview).
 You can visit the challenge page for more information

 ## Built With